Hoyt Hutchinson, Man Accused Of Stabbing ‘Baby Trump’ Balloon, Has Raised $20K In Online Fundraiser

-Hoyt Hutchinson apparently launched an online fundraiser after being arrested on felony charges for allegedly stabbing an 8-foot hole into the “Baby Trump” protest balloon, and in a matter of a few hours has raised more than $20,000 from fellow supporters of the president.
+Hoyt Hutchinson apparently launched an online fundraiser after being arrested on felony charges for allegedly stabbing an 8-foot hole into the “Baby Trump” protest balloon.
+In a matter of a few hours, he has raised more than $20,000 from fellow supporters of the president.

 Hutchinson was booked on a charge of felony first-degree mischief for allegedly using a knife to attack the 20-foot-high, 13-foot-wide balloon before Saturday’s Alabama-LSU game.
-President Donald Trump attended the game, drawing a small group of protesters that included the now-famous balloon showing the president as a diaper-wearing baby wearing a scowl and holding a cell phone.
-A report from the Tuscaloosa News noted that Hutchinson bonded out of jail and was able to watch the second half of the game, but apparently took some time to launch an online fundraiser for his defense during that time.
+President Donald Trump attended the game, drawing a small group of protesters that included the now-famous balloon that depicts the president as a diaper-wearing baby wearing a scowl and holding a cell phone.
+A report from the Tuscaloosa News noted that Hutchinson bonded out of jail and was able to watch the second half of the game.
+He apparently launched an online fundraiser for his defense during that time.

-The GoFundMe page said it was started by Hutchinson and claimed to raise money for his legal defense and any fines my might face.
+The GoFundMe page said it was started by Hutchinson and claimed to raise money for his legal defense and any fines he might face.
 In a message accompanying the fundraiser, the person identified as Hutchinson wrote that the attack on the balloon was a defense of Trump.

 “Help raise money to pay legal fees and restitutions for Hoyt,” the fundraiser’s description read.
 “He was charged with a felony criminal mischief after deflation of the disrespectful baby trump balloon.
 Hoyt made sure our beloved president didn’t have to see this disrespectful balloon on the streets of Ttown today!!”